 Freedom is, of course, the biggest advantage to being a digital nomad.
 You have the autonomy to choose your location, your work hours, your vacation hours, and much more.

-Less stress is also a possibility.
+Less stress & better quality of life is also a possibility.
 That’s not to say that a digital nomad life is a vacation, but the little things that caused daily stressors will disappear.
 Rush-hour commutes, work meetings, and lack of free time can put a lot of pressure on us.

 Some more amazing bonuses to being your own boss include: